Autism and trauma:

 Autistic children need Autistic role models.
 Finding a therapist who is Autistic (or neurodivergent) is a perfect match, and can be incredibly healing and powerful.

-How to provide an affirming, validating environment
+How to provide an affirming, validating therapeutic space

 Things to say / do: